ocaml/ocaml.org/data/tutorials/wf_02_profiling.md

 ---
+id: profiling
-title: Performance and Profiling
+title: Profiling
 description: >
   Understand how to profile your OCaml code to analyse its performance and produce faster programs
-users:
-  - intermediate
-  - advanced
-tags: [ "advanced" ]
+category: "guides"
 date: 2021-05-27T21:07:30-00:00
 ---

+# Profiling

 ## Speed
 Why is OCaml fast?
 Indeed, step back and ask *is OCaml fast?* How can we